In the event of an emergency, call 000 (0-000 from internal phones) for Ambulance, Police, Fire Brigade, and HAZMAT.

 CHEMWATCH AND CHEMICAL INVENTORY

 The CMS is replacing the former Chemical Inventory System (CIS).
-Please note that the CIS is currently still available (viewing only) but is not being maintained/updated and will be phased out late 2016/early 2017.
+Please note that the CIS is currently still available (viewing only) but is not being maintained/updated and will be phased out in 2017.